tgrossb/Ava/README.md

 sudo mv ava /usr/local/bin
 ```
 This will create a runnable file called `ava` that you move to the `/usr/local/bin` directory.
 Alternatively, you could place the `ava` executable anywhere you want and add this path
 to your `PATH` variable.
 I would recommend using the tool though, its much easier.
+You can then remove the repository as above if you would like.

 ## Features ##
 - [X] Named projects